Aspen Park, Colorado

 Aspen Park is an unincorporated community and a census-designated place (CDP) located in Jefferson County, Colorado, United States.
 The CDP is a part of the Denver–Aurora–Lakewood, CO Metropolitan Statistical Area.
 The population of the Aspen Park CDP was 810 at the United States Census 2020.
 The Aspen Park Metropolitan District provides services.
 The Conifer post office (ZIP Code 80433) serves the area.

 Geography

 Aspen Park is located in southern Jefferson County.
 U.S. Route 285 passes through the community, leading northeast 25 mi to Englewood and southwest 55 mi to Fairplay.
 Downtown Denver is 30 mi northeast of Aspen Park.
 The community sits at the headwaters of South Turkey Creek, and the western edge of the CDP follows the course of North Turkey Creek.
 The two creeks are part of the South Platte River watershed.

-The Aspen Park CDP has an area of 6.455 km2, including 0.017 km2 of water.
+At the 2020 United States census, the Aspen Park CDP had an area of 6.455 km2, including 0.017 km2 of water.